 This brings you to the Customizer screen in the back-end.

-You can do several edits, modifications and adjustments to widgets in preview mode (like inserting, deleting and moving widgets around), and it’s all done in real time.
-If you like what you’ve done, click the “Save and Publish” button and the changes will instantly become available on your site.
+You can do lots of modifications and adjustments to the widgets in preview mode (like inserting, deleting and moving widgets around), and see all changes in real time.
+If you are happy with the results, click the “Save and Publish” button and the changes will instantly become available on the site’s frontend.

 (Widget management – work in preview mode)

-Because the WordPress theme you choose determines how elements display on your site, we recommend installing the theme first before configuring widgets on your sidebar navigation area.
+Because WordPress Themes can display elements differently on your site, we recommend that you install the theme first before configuring widgets.

-Also, remember to use the Customizer feature to preview your changes.
-This saves you from having to keep two browsers open while you complete this tutorial (one to work in and one to see the site the way your visitors will see it).
+Also, remember to use the WordPress Customizer to preview your changes.
+This saves you from having to keep two browsers open while you go through this tutorial.

-Now that you know the basics of using widgets, the next step is to start configuring various frequently-used sidebar widgets in WordPress.
+Now that you know the basics of using widgets, the next step is to learn how to start configuring various commonly-used sidebar widgets in WordPress.

-This is the end of part 1 of this tutorial.
+This is the end of section one of this tutorial on using Widgets.

 "I love the way your email series "Infinite Web Content Creation Training Series" is documented and presented.
 It is very absorbing and captivating.
 The links and tutorials are interesting and educational.
 This has motivated me to rewrite my content following the concepts I am learning from the email series." - Mani Raju, www.fortuneinewaste.com